 Mutual Friend: “He misses you and he’s depressed.”

 Family: “We don’t come from an abusive family.
-Why did this happen to you?”
+Why did you let this happen to you?”

 Defense Attorney: “On the night of the incident, you say you touched his leg.
 Does this mean you started it all?”

-Judge: “We’ve never heard of that social media platform, so we don’t know if this counts as online contact.”
+Judge: “We’ve never heard of that social media platform, so we don’t know if this counts as online harassment.
+We can’t prove it.”

 Credit Card Companies: “We’re sorry Ms. Goltzman, but we can’t justify that you did not make the thousands of dollars in charges that went unpaid.”
 (Because financial abuse is still a form of abuse.)